fangq/mcx/README.txt

 * a CUDA capable NVIDIA graphics card
 * pre-installed NVIDIA graphics driver

-You must install a CUDA capable NVIDIA graphics card in order to use MCX.
+You must make sure that your NVIDIA graphics driver was installed properly.
 A list of CUDA capable cards can be found at [2].
-The oldest graphics card that MCX supports is the Fermi series (circa 2010).
+The oldest GPU architecture that MCX source code can be compiled is Fermi (`sm_20`).
 Using the latest NVIDIA card is expected to produce the best speed.
-You must have a fermi (GTX 4xx) or newer (9xx/10xx/20xx/30xx/40xx series) graphics card.
-The default release of MCX supports atomic operations and photon detection.
+The officially released binaries (including mex files and `pmcx` modules) can run on NVIDIA GPUs as old as Kepler (GTX-730, `sm_35`).
+All MCX binaries can run directly on future generations of NVIDIA GPUs without needing to be recompiled, therefore forward-compatible.

 In the below webpage, we summarized the speed differences between different generations of NVIDIA GPUs

 https://mcx.space/gpubench/

 For simulations with large volumes, sufficient graphics memory is also required to perform the simulation.
-The minimum amount of graphics memory required for a MC simulation is Nx*Ny*Nz bytes for the input tissue data plus Nx*Ny*Nz*Ng*4 bytes for the output flux/fluence data - where Nx,Ny,Nz are the dimensions of the tissue volume, Ng is the number of concurrent time gates, 4 is the size of a single-precision floating-point number.
-MCX does not require double-precision capability in your hardware.
+The minimum amount of graphics memory required for a MC simulation is Nx*Ny*Nz bytes for the input tissue data plus Nx*Ny*Nz*Ng*4*2 bytes for the output flux/fluence data - where Nx,Ny,Nz are the dimensions of the tissue volume, Ng is the number of concurrent time gates, 4 is the size of a single-precision floating-point number, 2 is for the extra memory needed to ensure output accuracy (https://github.com/fangq/mcx/issues/41).
+MCX does not require double-precision support in your hardware.

+MCX stores optical properties and detector positions in the constant memory.
+Usually, NVIDIA GPUs provides about 64 kB constant memory.
+As a result, we can only the total number of optical properties plus the number of detectors can not exceed 4000 (4000 * 4 * 4 = 64 k).

+In addition, MCX stores detected photon data inside the shared memory, which also ranges between 42 kB to 100 kB per stream processor across different GPU generations.
+If your domain contains many medium types, it is possible that the allocation of the shared memory can exceed the limit.
+You will also receive an "out of memory" error.

 To install MCX, you need to download the binary executable compiled for your computer architecture (32 or 64bit) and platform, extract the package